 Batch and Settlement Process

+Actual settlement times will vary.
+You may see later settlement times during holidays and other busy shopping seasons.
 After settlement, most merchants can expect funding within 2-3 business days if there is a positive balance.
 Contact your MSP for any discrepancies or questions regarding funding. eCheck transaction funding is based on your agreement with Authorize.net.

+The Transaction Cut-Off Time marks the beginning and end point of a batch that will be made available for settlement.
+For example, a 3:00:00 PM cut off time includes all captured transactions between 3:00:00 PM the previous day and 2:59:59 PM on the current day.
 The Transaction Cut-Off Time can be changed, but if your processor is First Data Omaha (FDCO), consult your MSP before making changes to avoid settlement and funding issues.

 Once a batch settles, Authorize.net's role in the transaction is complete.
 Your payment processor will transfer funds to your MSP, which deducts fees before depositing the remaining funds into your merchant account.
 Deposits typically occur within 48-72 business hours.
 For funding inquiries on settled batches, contact your MSP.